denten-books/plain-text/main.md

 556]."

-A number of inventions at the end of the 19th century pertain specifically to the "circuit-controlling devices controlled by a traveling perforated strip or tape [@cutriss1893]."
+A number of inventions at the end of the 19th century pertain specifically to "circuit-controlling devices controlled by a traveling perforated strip or tape [@cutriss1893]."
 Prior to perforated tape, the transmission of messages by telegraph required the presence of a skilled operator, able to transcribe messages from text to Morse code, and into the physical motion of a lever-operated circuit.
 In this system, the human operator acted as a mute